 - This product has been discontinued and is no longer available from us

-The BT Broadband Extender 500 Flex Kit allows you to connect your BT TV box to your BT Hub without having to run an Ethernet cable all the way around the home.
+The BT Broadband Extender 500 Flex Kit allows you to connect your EE TV box to your BT Hub without having to run an Ethernet cable all the way around the home.
 It does this by sending your broadband signal through the electrical wiring in your home.

 Note that you can't use the Broadband Extender 500 Flex Kit if you've got Ultra HD.
 You'll need to use the BT Mini Connectors or an Ethernet cable to connect your 4K recordable TV box to your Hub.

 The Broadband Extender Kit has a power save mode which will kick in after five minutes of inactivity.
 As soon as it detects use, it'll automatically come back on.
 The power light will flash when in power save mode.

 Your Broadband Extender has lost connection.
 First, turn the Broadband Extender off then back on again.
 Wait a couple of minutes to check if the Data light comes back on.

 If the Data light is still off, you can reconnect your Broadband Extender by following these steps:

 - Make sure your Broadband Extender is plugged directly into a power socket which is switched on

 - Press the Link button on the Broadband Extender for five to eight seconds.
 Wait for the Power light to go back to steady green

 - Press the Link button again, this time for one second